Tathagata Debnath Contact

 Round 1 DPO

 Round 1 DPO ran without incident.
-We extracted ~400 preference pairs from the MCTS trajectories, trained for 2 epochs, and saw modest improvement on held-out problems.
+We extracted ~400 preference pairs from the MCTS trajectories, trained for 2 epochs with LoRA on Machine B, and saw modest improvement on held-out problems.
+The training was stable, loss curves were smooth, and the adapter transferred cleanly back to Machine A for evaluation.

 Round 2: The bf16 NaN Collapse